 For the past several years I've been using my MacBook Pro for all of my virtualization needs.
 It served me well for most tasks, however, I wanted to get more experience working with enterprise setups.
 I found that using my laptop allowed me to run no more than 2-3 Windows systems before I exhausted its resources.

 The following is a list of the hardware that I purchased to build my home lab.
+You can also see some build photos at the end of this post.

 |CHASSIS||ASRock DeskMini H110||¥14,558|